foxkit-js/eslint-config-foxkit/README.md

 - `preact` Set to `true` when using Preact
 - `jsxA11y` Set to `false` to disable jsx-a11y plugin rules
 - `configOnly` Set to `true` to disable adding non-vital rules.
 This option does not prevent adding the rules for Preact and the jsx runtime.
 While the jsx-a11y plugin will still be added to the config, no rules will be added.

-Alternatively you can access the rulesets in the `foxkitTS.rules` object.
-Note that you will need to configure the plugins manually.

 ## Usage with other base configurations